mengsay/ExploreUNIXprogrammingwithC/README.md

-# ExploreUNIXwithC
+# ExploreUNIXprogrammingwithC
-  ExploreUNIXwithC is prepared to introduce a basic technique in UNIX/Linux programming.
+  ExploreUNIXprogrammingwithC is prepared to introduce a basic technique in UNIX/Linux programming.
 We will go through examples and practices of the C programming language using some basic functions of UNIX.

 ## Day#1:WarmUp - Basic of UNIX
   In this section, we will introduce the fundamental concept of UNIX, Shell, and some easy examples of script program.